 Each year, a distinguished international scholar is invited to give a public lecture and academic seminar at ACU.
 The lectures are inspired by Simone Weil's ethical vision that is rooted in attentive compassion and obligation to others, her unstinting desire for the Good, and her non-negotiable commitment to justice.

-This year, ACU is thrilled to have Professor Dermot Moran of Boston College to present the lecture on 'Empathy and interpersonal relations'.
-This lecture is free and open to the public.
+This year, ACU was thrilled to have Professor Dermot Moran of Boston College present the lecture on 'Empathy and interpersonal relations'.

 Learn more about the Simone Weil lecture